Gad Elmaleh: Comedy

 Elmaleh's first one-man show Décalages, performed at the "Palais des glaces" in 1997, was autobiographical.
 In the show he retraces his journey beginning with his departure from Morocco after high school, continuing with his studies in Montreal and finishing in France where he studied drama at Cours Florent.
 His fame further increased with the success of his second one-man show, La Vie Normale which was his first time performing at the Olympia as well his first show of more than two hours.
 The show was released on DVD on 23 January 2001.

 In contrast to his first two one-man shows, his L'autre c'est moi (2005) contains more improvisation and interaction with the public.
 He has been credited with bringing the American stand-up style to France and using it in his one-man shows.
 He came back to the stage with L'autre, c'est moi in September 2006 in Canada (Montreal) and in the U.S. (on Broadway, at the Beacon Theatre in front of 3000 spectators); it was performed also in Casablanca, Morocco.
 Between April and August 2007 he played his successful show in France, Belgium, and Switzerland.
 The show attracted over 300,000 spectators.
 The show was later released on DVD and sold 1,500,000 copies.

 On 6 January 2007, he was voted the "funniest man of the year" by TF1 viewers from a choice of 50 comedians.
 On 15 July 2007, Elmaleh premiered his fifth one-man show, Papa est en haut, in Montreal as part of the Just for Laughs festival.
 That year he sold out seven consecutive weeks at the iconic Olympia theatre in Paris, a new record.
-After that Gad performed for another seven sold out weeks at Le Palais des Sports.
+After that he performed for another seven sold-out weeks at Le Palais des Sports.
 In total, one million tickets were sold to this show.

 In 2013, he appeared on Jerry Seinfeld's Comedians in Cars Getting Coffee.

 His sixth standup show was Sans Tambour (Drumless, "sans tambour ni trompette" (bugleless) = meaning making a big entrance unannounced).

 In 2016, he appeared with Kev Adams in the M6 comedy special Tout est Possible.
 During the show, the two comedians performed a 10-minute sketch where they played Chinese men, which later received criticism for its racial portrayals.

 Elmaleh has performed in a mix of French and Arabic in Morocco and included some Hebrew in shows in Israel.
 Elmaleh is often called the "Seinfeld of France," a label he called "flattering" and understandable, given that both he and Seinfeld are inspired to do comedy based on "everyday life."
 Both comedians are friends.